 - Employ more than 100 employees: Wages only qualify if they’re paid to your current employees who aren’t able to work due to your business’ closure or lack of business.

 You can claim the credit for the first $10,000 of wages per employee, including payment for specific health benefits.
 However, you can’t double dip and use the same wages for the Employee Retention Credit and any other credits for employee wages (like the Family and Medical Leave Act).
-Additionally, you can’t claim this credit for employee wages if you receive a covered small business loan.
+Additionally, you can’t claim this credit for employee wages if you paid for the wages using PPP loan proceeds.

 How can I get this credit?